 The Modify Subnetwork Controller pane is populated with the selected feature you want to remove as a subnetwork controller.

 - For the Terminal parameter, select the terminal from the drop-down menu to remove as a subnetwork controller.

 - Click the delete button next to the Terminal parameter.

 The terminal is removed as a subnetwork controller.
 Validate the network topology so this terminal is no longer treated as a subnetwork controller by analytic operations.
 Run the Update Subnetwork tool to update and remove the Subnetwork Name for features in the subnetwork.
 Export the subnetwork with the Set export acknowledged check box checked to remove the row in the Subnetworks table corresponding to the terminal.
 When working with an enterprise geodatabase, this must be performed against the default version.

 Retire a subnetwork controller asset group and asset type

 Subnetwork controllers are set on specific network features from an asset group and asset type that are considered valid to serve as controllers.
-When a decision is made to stop using certain features for subnetwork controllers in the network, there are a defined set of steps to follow.
+When a decision is made to stop using certain features for subnetwork controllers in the network, there is a defined set of steps to follow.
 Since existing subnetwork controllers cannot be reclassified by editing the asset group and asset type attributes, these features must be removed as controllers in the network along with several configuration steps.

 - Use the Modify Subnetwork Controller pane to remove the subnetwork controller.

-- Use the Set Subnetwork Definition tool to remove the asset group and asset type from the subnetwork definition as a Valid Subnetwork Controller.
+- Use the Set Subnetwork Definition tool to remove the asset group and asset type from the subnetwork definition as a valid subnetwork controller.